Home > Homes- Outdoor Rot

 3) Wrap any open areas with kitchen wrap (Saran Wrap) to keep the L&L Resin from escaping, and then flood the tunnels with the resin.
 This may take awhile, because as the resin settles into place you will have to go back and add more.
 If the voids are large, you can finish the flow with a pourable slurry of L&L Resin and sawdust.
 Remove the kitchen wrap after 24 hours and you are through.

-Fill-It Epoxy Filler can be used to enclose large open areas.
-It will bond strongly with the CPES or Layup & Laminating Resin treated surface.
+An Epoxy Filler can be used to enclose large open areas.
+It will bond strongly with the penetrating epoxy or epoxy resin treated surface.